AaronDunphy/aarondunphy/README.md

 ### Hey, I'm Aaron 👋

-Software Engineer - TypeScript, React & Node
+Software Engineer - Next.js, React & TypeScript

 The following emoji's will give you some more info on me: